microsoft/OHDSIonAzure/infra/terraform/bootstrap/README.md

 * [Groups Administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#groups-administrator)
 * [User Administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#user-administrator)

+> In the case that you'd like to use an Azure Service Principal for your administrator Azure credential context, you will also need to assign the [Application administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#application-administrator) role to your credential.
+You can also use your Azure Service Principal for your [Azure context with terraform](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/service_principal_client_secret).

 Your administrator will need one of the following directory roles to [Assign the Directory Readers Role](https://docs.microsoft.com/en-us/azure/azure-sql/database/authentication-aad-directory-readers-role?#assigning-the-directory-readers-role):

 * [Global Administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#global-administrator)